 If you like the idea of growing this flavorful little berry but you’re lacking garden space, growing goji berries in containers is a viable alternative.
 In fact, potted goji berries are surprisingly easy to grow and maintain.

-Although goji berries are suitable for growing in USDA plant hardiness zones 3-10, growing goji berries in containers allows you to bring the plant inside when the temperatures drop in autumn.
+Although goji berries are suitable for growing in USDA plant hardiness zones 3 to 10, growing goji berries in containers allows you to bring the plant inside when the temperatures drop in autumn.

 How to Grow Goji Berries in Containers

 When it comes to selecting a container for growing goji berries, bigger is definitely better.
 Width isn’t as critical, and a pot with a diameter of at least 18 inches (46 cm.) is sufficient.
 However, the plant will stop growing when the roots reach the bottom of the container, so a deep container is the way to go if you want a good-sized plant.
 Even with a large container, your goji berry plant will likely be smaller than in-ground plants.

 Be sure the container has at least one good drainage hole, as the plants are likely to rot in poorly drained soil.

 Fill the container with a mixture of approximately two-thirds high quality potting soil and one-third sand.
 It’s also important to note that this is a good time to add a generous amount of well-rotted manure or compost, which will provide all the nutrients required to sustain the plant.